vakil-neelin/DuolingoAnkiNoteCardCreator/README.md

 be uploaded to Anki.
 The program will create images and audio files for the front of the card with the output language translations on the back.

-Currently, the program does not automatically add the decks, cards, or media files to Anki.
-The program only creates the files under the Decks folder.
+Currently, the program does not automatically add the cards to Anki.
+The program only creates the decks and uploads the media files if enabled.
+This feature is set to true by default, but can be changed in the settings file.

 ## Set Up